zuozhenggh/learning-library/security-library/database/data-safe/provision-register-autonomous-database/provision-register-autonomous-database.md

 11. When the script is finished running, on the **Navigator** tab on the left, select the `HCM1` schema from the first drop-down list.
 In the second drop-down list, leave **Tables** selected.

-12. If you don't see `HCM1` listed, do the following:
+12. If you don't see `HCM1` listed, you need to sign out and sign in again:

   a) In the upper-right corner, from the `ADMIN` drop-down list, select **Sign Out**.